Mariano Rivera: Lawsuit against Refuge of Hope church

+Post-baseball honors and life

 In March 2014, Rivera was twice recognized for his philanthropic efforts, receiving the ROBIE Humanitarian Award from the Jackie Robinson Foundation, as well as a Jefferson Award for Public Service.
 Later that month, the "Legends Series", comprising two MLB exhibition games between the Yankees and Miami Marlins, was played in Rivera's native Panama to "honor [his] legacy".
 He helped promote the games, which were accompanied by charitable events and a gala benefiting his foundation.

 On April 9, 2014, MLB announced that a new annual award for relief pitchers, the Reliever of the Year Award, would replace the existing Delivery Man of the Year Award, and that the AL honor would be named after Rivera.
 The following month, a section of River Avenue bordering Yankee Stadium at 161st Street was renamed "Rivera Avenue" in the pitcher's honor.
 This coincided with the release of his autobiography, The Closer: My Story, co-authored with Wayne Coffey.
 New York University bestowed an honorary Doctor of Humane Letters degree upon Rivera during its commencement ceremony at Yankee Stadium on May 21, 2014.
 During the 2015 Little League World Series, he was inducted into the Little League Hall of Excellence.
 The Yankees dedicated a plaque to Rivera in Yankee Stadium's Monument Park on August 14, 2016.

 Rivera was elected to the National Baseball Hall of Fame on January 22, 2019, in his first year of eligibility.
 He became the first player in history to be elected unanimously by the BBWAA, appearing on all 425 ballots; the previous record for election percentage was held by Ken Griffey Jr., who received 99.3% of votes in 2016.
 Rivera was the second Panamanian player to be elected to the Hall of Fame after Rod Carew, and the eighth relief pitcher.
 He was officially inducted into the Hall of Fame on July 21, 2019, in Cooperstown, New York.
 The ceremony was attended by 55,000 people, the second-largest crowd for a Hall of Fame induction.
 Among those in attendance were Panamanian president Laurentino Cortizo and Rivera's former teammates, including Bernie Williams, who performed "The Star-Spangled Banner" and "Take Me Out to the Ballgame" on guitar.
 Rivera's speech concluded the ceremony and lasted nearly 25 minutes, four of which he spoke in Spanish.